knutzk/ml-workshop/README.md

 Apache License 2.0.
 Please make sure to follow the respective conditions of this license when distributing or using this repository.

+The book exists in two versions:

 [1] A. Geron, _Hands-On Machine Learning with Scikit-Learn and TensorFlow_, O'Reilly 2017, ISBN: 978-1491962299
 [2] A. Geron, _Hands-On Machine Learning with Scikit-Learn, Keras and TensorFlow_, 2nd edition, O'Reilly 2019, ISBN: 978-1492032649

 ## I only want to browse the notebooks!

-Even without setup, the content of the Jupyter Notebooks can be opened directly by just clicking on them in the list of files above.
+Even without setting up anything on your own computer, you can browse the content of the notebooks by just clicking on them in the list of files above.
 Or you can use the slightly more comfortable (and faster)[notebook viewer](https://nbviewer.jupyter.org/github/knutzk/ml-workshop/).